Overview of thinkorswim and Active Trader Pro

 Fidelity:

-Fidelity has packed its app with market news, featuring thumbnails for articles, market movers in tile format, and quick data on sectors and regions.
-An AI assistant is another standout feature.
+Fidelity has added plenty of market news to its app.
+It uses thumbnails for news articles.
+Market movers are shown in tile format, and there’s quick data on sectors and geographic regions.
+An artificial intelligence is an added highlight.

 Charles Schwab:

-The standard app includes features like market news, an economic calendar, and bill payment options.
-It can also be used for trading, with an order form that includes multiple trade types and a dedicated sell short button.
+The regular app offers market news, an economic calendar, bill pay, and lots of other goodies.
+It too can be used for trading.
+The order form has plenty of trade types and a discrete sell short button.

 Winner: Charles Schwab